minibhati93/minibhati93/README.md

 My name is **Mini Bhati**.

-I am a UI enthusiast currently working as a software engineer at Cisco.
-I am also one of the co-organisers of the [Angular Community Meetup](https://twitter.com/angular_meetup).
+I am a UI developer currently working as a software engineer at Cisco.
 I ❤️ Angular.
 My interests lie in making the user experience memorable and performance optimization.
 In the past, I have been doing various engineering, and support roles delivering Angular applications in the finance and education domain.

 <!--[![Visits Badge](https://badges.pufler.dev/visits/minibhati93/minibhati93)](https:github.com/minibhati93)-->